 2017 Farm Sector Income Forecast

-- Broiler cash receipts are forecast up $3.9 billion (15 percent), milk up $3.8 billion (11.1 percent), hogs up $2.7 billion (14.6 percent), and cattle/calves up $3.6 billion (5.7 percent).
-The increase in broiler, milk, and hog receipts reflect anticipated increases in both prices and quantities sold.
+- Broiler cash receipts are forecast up $4.1 billion (15.9 percent), milk up $3.5 billion (10.0 percent), hogs up $1.6 billion (8.7 percent), and cattle/calves up $3.3 billion (5.2 percent).
+These gains reflect anticipated increases in both prices and quantities sold.

-- Direct government farm program payments—those made “directly” by the U.S. Government to farmers and ranchers such as Price Loss Coverage, Agricultural Risk Coverage, and conservation program payments—are forecast to decline slightly in 2017.
-Federal Crop Insurance indemnities, which are payments made by private insurance companies to farm operators for their insured crop losses, are forecast to rise in 2017 by $864 million, or 19.9 percent.
+- Direct Government farm program payments—those made “directly” by the U.S. Government to farmers and ranchers such as Price Loss Coverage, Agricultural Risk Coverage, and conservation program payments—are forecast to decline $1.8 billion (13.8 percent) in 2017 to $11.2 billion.

-- Total production expenses are forecast to increase $4.6 billion (1.3 percent) in 2017 after falling year-over-year in both 2015 and 2016.
-Interest expenses are forecast up $2.2 billion (12.8 percent) and hired labor expenses up $1.6 billion (5.7 percent).
-Expenses for fuels and oils are forecast up by $1.3 billion (10.8 percent) after 2 years of decline.
-In contrast, expenses for fertilizer are forecast to drop $2.3 billion (9.9 percent) and feed to drop $1.6 billion (2.9 percent).
+- Total production expenses are forecast to increase $5.3 billion (1.5 percent) in 2017 to $355.8 billion after falling year-over-year in both 2015 and 2016.
+Inflation-adjusted total production expenses are forecast to be relatively unchanged from 2016.
+In nominal terms, interest expenses are forecast up $2.1 billion (12.3 percent) and hired labor expenses up $1.1 billion (4.1 percent).
+Expenses for fuels and oils are forecast up by $1.7 billion (13.8 percent) after 2 years of decline.
+In contrast, expenses for fertilizer are forecast to drop $1.0 billion (4.7 percent) and feed to drop $1.9 billion (3.4 percent).

 Value of Agricultural Sector Production Expected To Rise in 2017